MikeParish/mikecodes/_posts/2020-12-20-raspberry-pi-gpio-music-box.md

 white_button.when_pressed = glitch.play
 ```

 While working on the music box, I noticed that there is a considerable delay from the time a button is pressed, to the time a sound is played.
-(You can see/hear this delay in the first few seconds of the [project YouTube video](https://youtu.be/2izvSzQWYak) when Dr. Le Page 'plays' the music box.)
+(You can see and hear this delay in the first few seconds of the [project YouTube video](https://youtu.be/2izvSzQWYak) when Dr. Le Page 'plays' the music box.)

 It's probably only a second of delay but this is a long amount of time if you're looking to play the music box like you would a keyboard or MPC or drum machine.
 With these sorts of instruments, the buttons or triggers need to feel like they play a sound instantaneously, with probably only a few milliseconds being an acceptable amount of delay.

-It's similar to a gamepad, where a button press in a game makes a character perform an action; having a one second delay on a jump button could be the difference between making a successful leap or falling off the screen to your death.
+It's similar to a gamepad, where a button press in a game makes a character perform an action; having a one second delay on a jump button could be the difference between making a successful leap or falling off screen to your death.

 I guess what we're talking about here is lag.
 So you might say, well, what if you anticipated the lag?
 If you know there's that big of a delay, just hit the button a second earlier.